JohannesGro/PyPerf/doc/gettingStarted.rst

 Renderer
 ========
-The renderer creates a html file to display the results of the benchmarks.
+The renderer creates a HTML file to display the results of the benchmarks.
 There are two modes for the rendering.
 The default mode is comparison.
 Benchmarks from several systems can be compared.
 A reference benchmark might be specified to detect deviations.
 The `--trend` option is for showing trends in recurring